SyntaxError-PEBKAC/ducksteps/README.md

 ducksteps for Windows 11

-Zen 5 compiled web browser for AMD 9950X3D (May work on similar 9000 series CPUs).
+Zen 5 compiled web browser with PGO/LTO for AMD 9950X3D.

 Google discontinuing manifest v2 support, combined with oauth2 issues in Chromium forced me to stop using my favorite browser (Chromium_Clang) and make this Firefox fork.